seanfisk/mastering-eos/manual/shell/interactive.rst

 :bash:`Double quotes <Double-Quotes>` may be used to expand only the meaning of certain shell metacharacters.
 They are most often used for variable substitution.
 For example, to print your current working directory::

    $ echo "My current directory is: $PWD"
-   My current directory is: /home/smithj/awesome directory
+   My current directory is: /home/smithj/directory name with spaces

 Double quotes are very frequently used, but it is easy to use them incorrectly.
 Know their behavior and test your commands with different values to make sure they are behaving correctly.